oweb36/mws-docs/Episodes/Season 1/EP1.md

 DeltaCXG says to Wheamy: "Guess what?
 Some are dead and I will be adding more!
 What will you do about it?"
 Wheamy the continues: "Watch me recover them, you murderer!" and also says to [MXU](VXU.md#MXU): "Man, you need to step up your game!
 You are too slow to protect anybody from DeltaCXG, even with your power of mobility!"
 DeltaCXG, provoked from what Wheamy says, punches him.
 That's another victim of today that is added to DeltaCXG.

 JHR then gives a sigh that has a "*here we go again*" vibes and drags Wheamy, injured back into the living quarters.
 Wheamy then uses the RSR of the living quarters to recover the murdered victims of DeltaCXG.
 Nothing he can do for the injured victims of DeltaCXG, including himself.
 So they have to deal with it.
 Wheamy then decides to rest and recover in the living quarters.
+But then DeltaCXG causes more carnage, thwarting Wheamy.

 **TODO: MORE CARNAGE**